Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

-Grayson Allen and his Milwaukee Bucks teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Saturday.
+The Milwaukee Bucks, Grayson Allen included, will be in action at 7:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-We're going to break down Allen's prop bets, using stats and trends to help you make good selections.
+We're going to break down Allen's prop bets, using stats and trends to help you make good picks.

 Grayson Allen Prop Bets vs. the Heat